Get In Touch

 Oath takes place in a fantasy(?) world of an established Empire that tries to lure exiles back into citizenship and also remaining.
 Other players might have a vision to achieve a legacy written to the pages of the game’s history.
 It is the narrative that this game attempts to capture; a kind of experience.
 The Playbook asks the teacher of the game to read this to new players:

 Oath is a game about history.
 It’s about what gets forgotten, who gets left behind, and how power moves from one part of society to another.
-In each game, players will steer the fate of this land toward their own interests, affecting all the games to come.
+In each game, players will steer the fate of this land _toward their interests, affecting all the games to come._

 It’s important to keep in mind that the game’s goal is to create a memorable narrative that you and your friends come back to in order to relive those moments.